Shea Butter For Clog Pores | Is Shea Butter Comedogenic? – VedaOils

 Shea Butter For Clog Pores - DIY & How To Use It

 Is shea butter comedogenic, and does it clog pores?
 If you're interested, let's figure it out together and learn how to use this amazing skincare ingredient effectively.
-Shea butter contains a high concentration of oleic acid, stearic acid, palmitic acid, and linoleic acid, all of which are beneficial for nourishing the skin, maintaining the epidermis, and providing UV protection.
+Let’s look into it in this blog on shea butter for clogged pores.

 Shea Butter For Clog Pores